About Charles B. Simone

 He is heavily involved in innovative research and the development of clinical trial strategies with stereotactic body radiation therapy and radiation oncology.

-At Greenebaum, Simone is part of a multidisciplinary team that specializes in the diagnosis, treatment and research of pleural mesothelioma and other asbestos-related diseases.
+At the UM Greenebaum Cancer Center in Baltimore, Simone was part of a multidisciplinary team that specializes in the diagnosis, treatment and research of mesothelioma and other asbestos-related diseases.

 “Going to a high-volume center for oncology makes sense, but particularly for a rare cancer like mesothelioma,” Simone said.